Agentic-Insights/codebase-context-spec/README.md

 For the full specification, please refer to [CODEBASE-CONTEXT.md](CODEBASE-CONTEXT.md).

+## Tooling Recommendations

+Developers are encouraged to create:

+1. Linters and validators for context files
+2. IDE plugins for context file creation and editing
+3. AI model integrations for parsing and utilizing context
+4. Tools for aggregating and presenting project-wide context

+## Future Directions

+1. Standardized query language for context interrogation
+2. Integration with existing documentation systems
+3. Dynamic context generation through code analysis
+4. Potential support for explicit context overriding

 ## Contribution / RFC Process

 We welcome contributions and feedback from the community to help shape the final specification.
 Here's how you can get involved: